aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 ### Scheduling

 Karpenter schedules pods that the Kubernetes scheduler has marked unschedulable.
-After solving scheduling constraints and launching capacity, Karpenter optimistically creates the Node object and binds the pod.
+After solving scheduling constraints and launching capacity, Karpenter creates the Node object and waits for kube-scheduler to bind the pod.
 This stateless approach helps to avoid race conditions and improves performance.
 If something is wrong with the launched node, Kubernetes will automatically migrate the pods to a new node.